 - Buenos Aires is generally safe, but as with any big city, watch out for pickpocketing and petty crime.
 Remain alert at all times, particularly in the areas of San Telmo, La Boca, and Retiro.

-- In La Boca, please stay on the main streets, stick to recommended routes and use licensed taxis to and from the neighborhood.
-Avoid wearing flashy jewelry and be mindful when using your phone in the street.
-We recommend visiting all artworks during daytime only.
-Avoid visiting the area after 6pm or exploring side streets.
+- In La Boca, please stay on the main streets and avoid wearing flashy jewelry and be mindful when using your phone in the street.

 - Generally, at night, walk on well-lit, busy streets and use licensed taxis to get around.

 - Public hospitals are open 24 hours a day and attend patients free of charge.